marcopaganini/godrive/README.md

 # Gdrive_path

-Gdrive_path (GDP) is a Go library that allows easy access to files and directories (aka "folders") in a Google Drive.
-It attempts to abstract Google Drive concepts by presenting a "path" like interface.
-In other words, it allows users to access their files in Google Drive using regular paths, similar to a regular Unix filesystem.
+Gdrive_path (GDP) is a Go library that allows easy access to files and directories (aka "folders") on Google Drive.
+The library abstracts Google Drive concepts by presenting a "path" like interface, allowing users to access their files in Google Drive using Unix-like pathnames.

-There's usually no need to worry about "Parent IDs" and "Object IDs".
-Objects (files or directories) are referred to using a familiar unix path notation.
-A file named "tmp/example" represents a file "example" inside the directory "tmp" (all paths starts at root, so there's no need for leading slash.)
-The library takes care of all details regarding the Google Drive internals.

-Besides the "high level" functions, most "glue" functions to the lower level Gdrive primitives are also exported, so they can be used as well.

 ## Installation